Amani Abeid Karume

-Amani Abeid Karume (born 1 November 1948) is a Tanzanian politician, the former president of Zanzibar.
+Amani Abeid Karume (born 1 November 1948) is a Tanzanian politician and a former president of Zanzibar.
 He held the office from 8 November 2000 to 3 November 2010.
-He is the son of Zanzibar's first president, Abeid Karume, and a member of the Chama Cha Mapinduzi (CCM) PARTY.
+He is the son of Zanzibar's first president, Abeid Karume, and a member of the Chama Cha Mapinduzi (CCM).
 Currently, he is the Chancellor of Mbeya University of Science and Technology (MUST).

 Early life and career

 A Muslim born in 1948, Karume was schooled at the Lumumba Secondary School until 1969 when he became an accountant.
 During the 1970s he held various positions in the Revolutionary Government of Zanzibar including Chief Treasurer (1970–1971), Principal Secretary in the Ministry of Finance (1971–1974), Principal Secretary in the Ministry of Planning (1974–1978), and Principal Secretary in the Ministry of Communications and Transport (1978–1980).

 During the 1980s, he worked as a private consultant for a British-based business in Zanzibar.
 Karume returned to government and politics in 1990 when he was elected to the Zanzibar House of Representatives from the Raha Leo constituency.
 In 1995, he was re-elected to that position in multiparty polls.